Skip to main content

 The Correct Answer is True.

-More than 2,500 men are diagnosed with breast cancer every year.
+Although it's rare, men can be diagnosed with breast cancer.
 Men should not ignore breast lumps and should get any breast changes checked.
-Still, breast cancer is about 100 times more common in women than men, with more than 260,000 women diagnosed in each year.
+Still, breast cancer is about 100 times more common in women than men

 5.